 Grimes is an Enneagram Type 7

-- Adventurous: She doesn't just make music—she creates entire mythologies, AI clones of herself, and children's books about transhumanism
+- Adventurous: She doesn't just make music.
+She creates entire mythologies, AI clones of herself, and children's books about transhumanism.

-- Spontaneous: Her creative process involves barricading herself in rooms for weeks without sleep until she enters trance states
+- Spontaneous: Her creative process involves barricading herself in rooms for weeks without sleep until she enters trance states.

-- Optimistic: Despite a brutal custody battle and public scrutiny, she describes herself as "pathologically optimistic" about the future
+- Optimistic: Despite a brutal custody battle and public scrutiny, she describes herself as "pathologically optimistic" about the future.

-- Imaginative: Every album is a complete world-build, from the ethereal Visions to the climate-goddess mythology of Miss Anthropocene
+- Imaginative: Every album is a complete world-build, from the ethereal Visions to the climate-goddess mythology of Miss Anthropocene.

 Grimes' Upbringing: The Making of an Outsider

-Her mother would later describe her as "the kid who couldn't stand high school, was never in the in crowd, didn't fit in, and thought school was hell."
-This outsider identity became foundational: if she couldn't belong to existing worlds, she would build her own.
+Her mother described her as "the kid who couldn't stand high school, was never in the in crowd, didn't fit in, and thought school was hell."

 Rise to Fame: From Montreal Crack Den to Art Angels

 But university couldn't contain her.
 She learned the production program Logic for a neuroscience class and discovered she loved making music more than studying the brain.
-A viral Myspace page followed, then shows, then a fateful decision to leave academia in early 2011.
+A viral Myspace page followed, then shows, then a decision to leave academia in early 2011.

 The Mind of an Enthusiast: Grimes' Personality Patterns